 8. Failing to set up an online presence

 The modern world heavily relies on the internet today.
 When setting up your business, you have to carry that presence and consistency online.
+The best way to do it is optimizing Google My Business, and editing information on your social media accounts so they are up to date.

 Your site is more than just a platform to promote or sell your company's products and services.
 It should allow you to distinguish yourself from your competitors or the rest of the pack.
+The easiest way to do so is by creating interesting and useful content on your blog.
+The best advice is to always explore how to use the blog in the best way possible to optimise the website and to tell stories about your niche that are relevant.

 9. Not listening to your customers